acierto/xld-hello-world/README.md

 One of the options how you can shut down the running docker image and unmount all volumes is to run this command:
 `./gradlew shutdownIntegrationServer`.

+Docker based setup uses End User License Agreement, you can read more about it here: https://hub.docker.com/r/xebialabs/xl-deploy/.
+The license of this docker container will be valid only for 7 days after the downloading.